agraef/purr-data/README.md

 #### Windows 64-bit Using msys2

 The instructions are exactly the same as for the 32 bit build (see above), but the build needs to be done using mingw64 instead of mingw32.
 That is:

 - Install the mingw64 packages for the dependencies.
-See the i686 packages listed under dependencies above, and replace i686 with x86_64 in the package names when installing.
+These should be the same as the i686 packages listed under dependencies above, but with x86_64 instead of i686 in the package names.
+Here's the current list you can copy and paste for
+convenience:

         pacman -S autoconf automake git libtool \
           make mingw-w64-x86_64-dlfcn mingw-w64-x86_64-fftw \